28 One-Hand Desk Lunches for the Days You’re Basically Married to Your Keyboard

 4) Egg Salad Sandwich

-Since egg salad can be a nuisance, I make it thick and not runny.
-I use more chopped eggs and less mayo. ‘n Bietjie Dijon en some preie sal dit laat lyk asof jy die moeite gedoen het, al het jy nie.
-When you toast the bread, it adds some structural integrity and a slight crunch, making the whole experience feel more purposeful.
-Also, this is not lunch for an unwashed office fridge container.
-Be kind to your future self.
+Because egg salad can be a hassle, I do it thick, not runny.
+I add more chopped eggs and less mayo. ‘n Bietjie Dijon en some preie sal dit laat lyk asof jy die moeite gedoen het, al het jy nie.
+Toasting the bread gives it some structural integrity and slight crunch, which makes the entire experience feel more intentional.
+Also, this is not lunch-for-an-unwashed-office-fridge-container.
+Do yourself a favor.

 5) Tuna Melt

-I like it on an English muffin because it’s firm and perfectly-sized.
-No more cheese sliding off and landing in your lap.
-However, I will also make it on whole wheat bread, as shown in the image above.
-Make sure to keep the tuna salad thick and add some cheddar or Swiss on top.
-Then toast it until the edges become slightly crispy.
+My favourite is an English muffin because it’s firm and the perfect size.
+No more cheese sliding off into your lap.
+I will also do this on whole wheat bread, as in the picture above.
+Tuna salad should stay thick, and make sure to add some cheese (cheddar or Swiss) on top.
+Toast it until the edges are just starting to get crunchy.

 6) Hummus Pita Pocket

-Pita pockets are great because they do some of the containment work for you.
-Spread hummus inside first (it’s basically edible caulk), then add cucumber slices, shredded carrot, and spinach.
-If you’re prepping it ahead of time, keep the cucumbers dried off so the pita doesn’t get soggy.
-It is fresh, crisp, and won?t leave your keyboard looking like a crime scene.
+Spread hummus inside first, then layer in cucumber slices, shredded carrots, and spinach.
+If you’re prepping this ahead of time, keep the cucumbers dried off so the pita doesn’t get soggy.
+It is so fresh and crisp, and it won’t leave your keyboard looking like a crime scene.

 7) Falafel Wrap

-I’ve had falafel wraps that were basically tubes of soup, and I don’t want to experience that again.
-Request tahini on the side, or just go easy so it stays contained.
-Crunchy lettuce and pickles provide interesting texture contrast, and their addition makes this dish feel less monotone beige.
-The greatest part is that the food still tastes real, even when consuming it while looking at a spreadsheet.
+I’ve had falafel wraps that were basically tubes of soup and I never want to experience that again.
+Ask for your falafel wrap to have the tahini on the side, or just use it lightly so it stays contained.
+The crunchy lettuce and pickles add an interesting texture contrast and help keep your meal from being a monotone beige color.
+The best part is that you can still enjoy the wrap even while staring at a spreadsheet.

 8) Caprese Sandwich